kuzzleio/documentation/src/plugins/1/essentials/getting-started/index.md

 These boilerplates contain a Kuzzle stack that reloads itself whenever a plugin change is detected, making them handy tools for plugin development.

 2 boilerplates are available:
- - [kuzzle-core-plugin-boilerplate](https://github.com/kuzzleio/kuzzle-core-plugin-boilerplate): contain a simple example of all plugin functionnalities
+ - [kuzzle-core-plugin-boilerplate](https://github.com/kuzzleio/kuzzle-core-plugin-boilerplate): contains a simple example of all plugin functionnalities
  - [kuzzle-plugin-advanced-boilerplate](https://github.com/kuzzleio/kuzzle-plugin-advanced-boilerplate): production boilerplate with better separation of concerns

 Just clone one of these repositories to start developing a Kuzzle plugin: